Cinnamonsroll/inspector/README.md

 ### Running

-First run this command to compile your code.
+To run the bot just use the these commands (in correct order).
+If you followd all the steps above the bot should be running succesfully.

 ```
 npm run build
+npm run start
 ```

-Then to run the bot just use the `npm run start` command.
-If you followd all the steps above the bot should be running succesfully.